-14. The Special Deputy Liquidator's base compensation was calculated on an hourly basis from 2003 through 2011 at the rate of \$250 per hour.
+- 14. The Special Deputy Liquidator's base compensation was calculated on an hourly basis from 2003 through 2011 at the rate of \$250 per hour.
 This structure was modified in 2012 such that the Special Deputy Liquidator's hourly rate was increased to \$285 and subjected to a cap of \$600,000.
 The \$600,000 cap was maintained in 2013 but the program was further modified with the Special Deputy Liquidator receiving equal monthly payments of \$50,000 throughout the year.
 In the event he worked fewer than 2,100 hours, the Special Deputy Liquidator's "Stay Bonus" was to be reduced in an amount equal to the shortfall in hours multiplied by a \$325 hourly rate.
 The hourly target was reduced to 2,000 in 2014 and 1,850 in 2015.
 In all years, the Special Deputy Liquidator has worked for significantly more hours than the relevant annual target.
-The hourly rate and target would be unchanged in 2017.
-Sevigny Aff. ¶ 7.

-15. The annual incentive bonus was reduced in stages from \$400,000 (2004) to\$50,000 (2014) before being eliminated in 2015.
-Sevigny Aff. ¶ 8.

-16. The final portion of the Special Deputy Liquidator's compensation, the "Stay Bonus", provides a cash incentive to this senior and experienced insurance industry executive and encourages him to remain with the liquidation.
+The hourly rate and target would be unchanged in 2018.
+Sevigny Aff. ¶ 7. - 15.
+The annual incentive bonus was reduced in stages from \$400,000 (2004) to \$50,000 (2014) before being eliminated in 2015.
+Sevigny Aff. ¶ 8. - 16.
+The final portion of the Special Deputy Liquidator's compensation, the "Stay Bonus", provides a cash incentive to this senior and experienced insurance industry executive and encourages him to remain with the liquidation.
 Pursuant to his compensation plans from 2004 through 2014, the Special Deputy Liquidator received a "Stay Bonus" of \$400,000 (adjustable, since 2013, as discussed above in subparagraph 14).
-For 2015, the "Stay Bonus" was reduced to \$325,000 and to \$300,000 in 2016; it would be further reduced to \$250,000 in 2017.
+The "Stay Bonus" has since been reduced to \$325,000 for 2015, \$300,000 for 2016, and \$250,000 for 2017.
+It would be further reduced to \$225,000 for 2018.
 Sevigny Aff. ¶ 9.

-17. Prior to 2008, the annual incentive bonus and "Stay Bonus" had been annual.
+- 17. Prior to 2008, the annual incentive bonus and "Stay Bonus" had been annual.
 Though negotiated and agreed upon each year, they were not always submitted and approved before January 1 of the applicable year.
 This left a gap between the end of the performance year and the effective date of the next year's plan, creating substantial risk to the Special Deputy Liquidator and his estate in the event of his death or disability during the interim.
 In order to avoid such unintended consequences, after 2008 the annual incentive bonus and "Stay Bonus" remained in effect, subject to annual review and approval, until termination or disapproval by the Court.
-Sevigny Aff. ¶ 10.

-18. Consistent with the objective of minimizing costs as the liquidation process continues, the Special Deputy Liquidator's total compensation has been reduced by more than one third from inception through 2016.
+Sevigny Aff. ¶ 10. - 18.
+Consistent with the objective of minimizing costs as the liquidation process continues, the Special Deputy Liquidator's total compensation has been reduced by approximately forty percent from inception through 2017.
 Each of these reductions has been made at the request of the Special Deputy Liquidator.
-Sevigny Aff. ¶ 11.

-19. The Proposed 2017 Special Deputy Plan.
-The proposed 2017 Special Deputy Plan is described in the E & Y letter and has two primary objectives.
+Sevigny Aff. ¶ 11. - Plan is described in the E & Y letter and has two primary objectives.
 See Exhibit C. First, it recognizes the Special Deputy Liquidator's role as top executive of the Home liquidation operation.
 Although an independent contractor, the Special Deputy Liquidator works at least the hours of a full time employee and, because he is responsible for Home's day-to-day operations he has more responsibility than any employee or other executive of Home.
 Second, the plan is intended to provide the Special Deputy Liquidator with compensation consistent with competitive market positioning in relation to Home's current executive team.
 Sevigny Aff. ¶ 12.